kupehtci/DOCUMENTATION/SOFTWARE QUALITY/JQUERY - TESTING.md

 Testings can be done by using `jquery's` qunit library:

-FOr defining an HTML that uses JQuery qunit testing framework:
+For defining an HTML that uses jQuery qunit testing framework:

 ```html
 <html>